 Both spring and mineral water can’t be treated chemically.
 The major difference between the two is that mineral water is often bottled at the source to protect the water’s mineral composition.

 Filtered tap water can come from a civic water supply or an underground source.
 However, it’s only considered ‘filtered’ after having to pass through a filtration system attached to your plumbing to remove impurities and kill bacteria.
 In other words, filtered water is tap water that’s been treated to make it perfectly safe for human consumption.

-But is that all you need to know to be able to decide whether bottled water or filtered water is healthier?
+But is that all you need to know to be able to decide whether bottled water or tap water that is filtered is healthier?
 Not exactly.
-There are numerous other aspects to consider when trying to pick between bottled water vs. filtered water.
+There are numerous other aspects to consider when trying to pick between bottled water vs filtered water.
 Here’s everything else you should be aware of.